cnachauoa/lab-basicgit/README.md

 <h3>Task 3: Reset Fix</h3>
 Fix the faulty in Counter reset().
 All code changes and relevant commits must be performed on the master branch.

+<h2>Build & Run project on GitHub</h2>
+To see the result of building and running test on Github, you can click on Action tab.
+GitHub Action is CI-CD pipeline provided by GitHub.
+It is similar to other CI-CD pipeline platform e.g. Travis CI, Jenkins etc. In this project, there is a workflow already defined namely Github Classroom.
+This workflow is used for auto grading purpose.
+Every time you push the code on your repository, this workflow will be queued to execute automatically.
+You have to ensure that after your team made the last commit to fix all faults, the execution of this workflow runs successfully without any error.

 <h2>Answer the following questions</h2>